mdibl/Biocore_cloud/README.md

 Biocore uses Jenkins as a project management tool.
 We use Jenkins to launch pipeline analysis projects  either on local servers or on the Amazon Cloud servers, or on both.

-Jenkins is a very popular product among software development groups.
-Jenkins integrates very well across languages, platforms, and operating systems -
-Additionally Jenkins is widely documented and open-source software.
+Jenkins integrates very well across languages, platforms, and operating systems - Additionally Jenkins is widely documented and open-source software.

 Our Jenkins setting consists on A single master server with multiple worker nodes.
 Worker nodes are a hybrid of Amazon EC2 instances and MDIBL servers